 Do You Have Ideas?

-We’ll keep adding to these ideas over time and if you have any short story ideas or prompts feel free to send them to us!
-You can email them to: Creators@iCreateDaily.com.
+We’ll keep adding to these ideas over time and if you have any short story ideas or prompts feel free to send them to us with your site or social link so we can link with tribute to you.

 Hey!
 I’m Devani, a multi-passionate creator who enjoys honing the craft of writing (mostly;)), photography, cooking, podcasting, learning about business, and growing brands.
 I co-host the iCreateDaily Podcast with LeAura Alderson (my mom), and co-own the iCreateDaily brand.
 I hope through the content and products we produce, you will be inspired to start, sustain, and succeed in your goals.